Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 **Test steps**

+1. Power On the DUT

 **Expected result**

-The information about recovery mode should be displayed.
+Popup with some information about recovery mode should be displayed.

 ### VBO005.001  Recovery boot popup confirmation (firmware)